damianhakert/damianhakert.github.io/source/handbook/marketing/blog/index.html.md

 {: .panel-heading #events-post}
 <div class="panel-body">
 Every 1st working day of the month we publish a post communicating the events for that following month.
-They are written by our Field Marketing Manager & Swag Queen, [Emily Kyle], who always have a lot of fun stories to share with us.
+They are written by our Field Marketing Manager & Swag Queen, [Emily Kyle], who always has a lot of fun stories to share with us.
 Stay tuned for the next event near you, so you can pass by our booth to say hello, grab your swag, and share your thoughts with Emily and other team members!